Last Updated on September 25, 2021

 - If you’re buying celery juice from a store, choose a pasteurized version.
 Most commercially-made juices are pasteurized and have to state on the label if they’re not (source: FDA).

 - If buying celery juice fresh from a juice bar, or making it yourself at home, it’s unlikely to be pasteurized.
 In this case, the celery must be thoroughly washed beforehand and made fresh.

 - Many unpasteurized juices are found in the refrigerated section of stores, or on ice.
-If the juice has been pre-made and is in a carton or plastic to-go container, see if you can see a production date/time on it – the fresher the better.
-If you have no way of knowing how long it’s been sitting there, or how it’s been stored, then skip it.
+If the juice has been pre-made and is in a carton or plastic to-go container, it’s likely to be unpasteurized and should therefore be avoided.
+Always check the label.

 - The type of fresh juice sold by the glass at farmer’s markets, at road stand stalls, and at some juice bars does not have to carry the same warning label about pasteurization (source: FDA).

 As with eating at restaurants, only buy fresh celery juice from a store where you can see they’re using clean, hygeinic practises with their fresh produce.